 Profiles in this segment with matching identifiers in Salesforce will be exported.

 Choose whether you are exporting data to leads, persons, or contacts in Salesforce.
-You can choose whether to create a new object in Salesforce (a new lead, person, or contact) if no match is found.
+You can choose whether to create a new object in Salesforce (a new lead or contact) if no match is found.
+Note: You cannot create a new person in Salesforce with this connection.

 Select matching identifiers.
 If you are allowing Salesforce to create new objects (in the previous step), you can match by email instead of IDs.